C3. Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 Prerequisite Knowledge and Skills

-• The creation or alteration of the appearance of a sprite
+• create and alter the appearance of a sprite;

-• The coordinates of a point in the Cartesian plane (four quadrants)
+• operate with coordinates of a point in the Cartesian plane (four quadrants);

-• Negative integers and their effect on an operation or a move
+• become familiar with negative integers and their effect on an operation or a move.

 At the end of this learning situation, the student will be able to:

-• create and organize code with the goal of making it into a video game, using knowledge of code conventions and efficiency;
+• write and organize code with the goal of making it into a video game, using knowledge of code conventions and efficiency;

 • read and represent integers using the number line;

-• plot and read coordinates in the four quadrants of the Cartesian plane in order to correctly position the characters in their game.
+• plot and read coordinates in the four quadrants of the Cartesian plane.

 Skills Criteria